TeamFranka/affinity/docs/getting-started/local.md

 This is a live-server: whenever you make changes to the source code, the server recompiles and updates the website _live_.
 Observe the terminal closely to learn about any errors in it.
 You can stop it by pressing `CTRL+C`.

+You can test & see sent emails with MailHog, which is accessible in your browser at `http://localhost:8025/`

 ## Re-/Starting the application backend

 If it isn't running yet, start the local backend